chef/chef-web-docs/content/saas/sso.md

      - `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`
      - `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`

-1. After entering these fields, click **Submit** to add the user SSO configuration.
+1. After entering these fields, select **Submit** to add the user SSO configuration.
 After Chef SaaS validates all form values, the **Submit** button is enabled.

    The SSO page refreshes, showing the filled-in SAML configuration fields with a message at the top that says, "SSO Request is complete.
 Config applied successfully."